noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

 - endow an entity with temporary credentials to perform some function
   - users and groups
+  - machines: for service-to-service authnz
   - federated users: external identity providers
-  - machines: for service-to-service authnz
+    - SAML 2.0 federation
+    - web identity
+  - custom trust policy
 - characteristics
   - no static credentials: must be progrogrammatical requested
   - credentials are always temporary for the requested amount of time